 7/1/22-6/30/22 UMB Institute for Clinical & Translational Research (ICTR), Community-Engaged Research (CEnR) Grant, PI, “Online Training in Motivational Interviewing for Occupational Health Providers to Address Vaccine Hesitancy Among Employees”

 7/1/23-6/30/24 Maryland Opioid Operational Command Center, Lead PI, "Decreasing Opioid Overdoses by Increasing Naloxone Distribution to Maryland Construction Workers”

 8/15/23-8/14/24 UMB Center for Global Engagement, PI, “Building an International OEM Mutual Education (BIOME) Community”

 Since 2018, Occupational Medicine consulting services to UMD College Park's University Health Program.

 Since 2017, Medical Director for Employee Health Services for University of Maryland Faculty Practices, Inc.

 Since 2019, Occupational Health consultation services for UMB, evolving into Public Health Officer role during the pandemic and now supporting development of full service employee health program.

 Since 2017, Medical Director for the Building Trades National Medical Screening Program serving former construction workers at Department of Energy weapons facilities.

 Volunteer internal medicine services for uninsured patients at Shepherd’s Clinic, 2014 to present.

-“Grandparent” role in Thread, coordinating the efforts of 32 volunteers supporting eight city high school students, since March 2018.
+“Grandparent” role in Thread, coordinating the efforts of 32 volunteers supporting eight city high school students, March 2018-October 2020.